withtally/Token-Distributor-Contract-Deployer/README.md

 #### Changing the merkle tree script

-Right now the OZ Tree generator does not match what we need on tally so I changed it to a modified version of the generator, to use it you need to link it locally.
+Right now the OZ Tree generator does not match what we need on tally due to the way we are leafhashing.
+So we changed it to a modified version of the generator, to use it you need to link it locally.

 ```bash
 git clone https://github.com/withtally/merkle-tree